-Dog bites are scary.
-Everyone who has seen the movie Cujo would agree.
-We loves dogs, but sometimes ‘man’s best friend’ turns into something else.
-If you own a dog, dog bites are something that you need to consider, because ultimately the owner is responsible for their pet.
 Dog bites are often covered under homeowners insurance coverage, renters insurance and/or insurance for the property owner.
 If you rent out a property, you need to be clear within the lease agreement if you allow or don’t allow pets.
 Moreover, you as a property owner you need to be vigilant in oversight of the property, tenant, and insurance coverage.
-We have seen a few dog bite cases where even though the property owner may have banned pets, they were not vigilant, and could buy a dog bite injury claim.
+Pennsylvania dog bite lawyers have seen a few dog bite cases where even though the property owner may have banned pets, they were not vigilant, and could buy a dog.

 In Pennsylvania there are two ways the law looks at dog bite accidents.
 If this is the first time your dog has ever bit someone, the law examines the severity of the injury.
 Dog bites are considered severe if it caused broken bone(s), deep cuts, loss of body part, etc. When the injury is severe, there is strict liability for the damages caused.
 Strict liability means that the Plaintiff does not have to prove negligence, just that there was a dog bite and it is your dog.
 Strict liability is just that, strict.
 Additionally, if your dog has a history of biting or engaged in similar dangerous behavior, you are automatically subject to strict liability for subsequent bites.